pyrsmk/Lumy3/README.md

-Lumy 3.0.0
+Lumy 3.1.0
 ==========

 Lumy is just a wrapper that merges [Slim](http://www.slimframework.com) framework and [Chernozem](https://github.com/pyrsmk/Chernozem) container.
-It simply extends Chernozem and route all method calls to Slim.
 Please read both documentations to know how to use Lumy.

 Simple example
 --------------